-Costa Rica is also home to the giant blue morpho butterfly, and contains more butterfly species than the whole continent of Africa.
-At 615 species of flora and fauna per 10,000 sq kilometers, Costa Rica makes the USA with 104 seem paltry!
+Costa Rica is also home to the giant blue morpho butterfly and contains more butterfly species than the whole continent of Africa.
+At 615 species of flora and fauna per 10,000 square kilometers, Costa Rica makes the USA with 104 seem paltry!

 Animals After Dark

 Out and about after dark?
 Don’t forget to keep an eye on the skies!
 Costa Rica is one of the only countries in the world where the number of bats out numbers rodents.
 Costa Rican bats feed on everything: nectar, fish, and insects.
 You’ll have to have sharp eyes to spot the tiny Honduran white bat – these little flyers look like balls of fluff.

 Browse our Nature Vacations page for trips that include the best places to spot wildlife.